apace100/origins-docs/docs/types/block_condition_types/fluid.md

     }
 }
 ```

-This example checks if the fluid block is a source fluid block.
+This example will check if the block is a source fluid.